lustre-labs/lustre/pages/guide/02-state-management.md

   Imagine you have a table component with tabs to switch between different views.
-  If some time in the future you decide to pull the tabs out so they can be rendered elsewhere on the page you'll discover that the tabs' state was tightly couple to the table.
+  If some time in the future you decide to pull the tabs out so they can be rendered elsewhere on the page you'll discover that the tabs' state was tightly coupled to the table.
 Now we are forced to refactor the table component so the tab state can be passed in as an attribute.
 We'll also need to refactor the _parent_ to contain the state of the tabs so it can be passed down to both components.